min2ha/ukwa-site/content/target/69439/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Library: Brexit Preparations and Negotiations

 This Briefing provides an overview of the status of preparations and negotiations, and recent developments following the publication of a white paper on 12 July 2018 on the Government’s proposals for the UK’s future relationship with the EU.